Hypfer/Valetudo/docs/_pages/integrations/openhab-integration.md

 The robot thing should now appear, the old channel links should still be attached, and the new channels should be there.

+If Valetudo decided to rename some channels (for example: water grade and fan speed properties will change from `intensity` to `preset` after v2021.04) they won't be relinked automatically.

+To relink them:

+1. Open your newly recreated thing
+2. Navigate to the Channels tab
+3. Expand the items that were unlinked
+4. Select "Add link to item..."
+5. Ensure that the option "Use an existing item" is checked
+6. Click "Item to link" and assign it back to the previous item

 ## Setting custom options, friendly names and order

 You will likely notice that options for fan speed and water grade are all lowercase and in a random order.
 Also, you